Launch the command line Linux on iOS

 Connecting to a keyboard

-Working with the command line for programming through the on-screen keyboard of a phone or tablet is quite inconvenient.
-I recommend connecting an external keyboard, either via Bluetooth or using a camera connection adapter to connect a wired keyboard (I chose the latter).
-Connecting a Kinesis Advantage split keyboard to an iPhone 6 results in a weird device that looks like corporate cyberdeck from classical role play shadowrun.
+Using the command line for programming via the on-screen keyboard of a phone or tablet is quite inconvenient.
+I recommend connecting an external keyboard, either via Bluetooth or using a camera adapter to connect a wired keyboard (I chose the latter).
+When connecting the Kinesis Advantage split keyboard to iPhone 6 you get a strange device that resembles corporate cyberdeck from classical role play shadowrun.

 Installing the shell on iOS

-To run a fully functional Linux system on iOS, there are two options:
+To launch a fully functional system Linux On iOS there are two options:

-• Secure shell (SSH) connected to a Linux machine
+• Secure shell (SSH) connecting to a computer with Linux

-• Running a virtual system using Alpine Linux with iSH, which is open source but must be installed using Apple's proprietary TestFlight application
+• Running a virtual system with Alpine Linux with iSH, which is open source but must be installed using Apple's proprietary TestFlight app

 Before moving on to complex solutions, I will consider the simplest way.